 Personal Assistant with Microsoft Office Skills Salary

-Personal Assistants with Microsoft Office skills take home an average $14.71 per hour.
-Geographic location is the biggest factor affecting pay for this group, followed by tenure.
-Medical benefits are awarded to slightly less than a third, and nearly one in five earn dental coverage.
-Work is enjoyable for Personal Assistants with Microsoft Office skills, who typically claim high levels of job satisfaction.
-This snapshot results from replies to PayScale's salary survey.
+Personal Assistants with Microsoft Office skills can expect to earn an average of $14.87 per hour.
+Residence is the biggest factor affecting pay for this group, followed by career duration.
+Personal Assistants with Microsoft Office skills who responded to the questionnaire are largely women, dominating at 89 percent.
+Medical benefits are awarded to just under one in three, and just over one in five earn dental coverage.
+Most workers in this position report high levels of job satisfaction.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Personal Assistant Job Listings

 Pay by Experience for a Personal Assistant has a positive trend.
 An entry-level Personal Assistant with less than 5 years of experience can expect to earn an average total compensation of $30,000 based on 264 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Personal Assistant with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $35,000 based on 123 salaries.
 An experienced Personal Assistant which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $40,000 based on 91 salaries.
 A Personal Assistant with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $52,000 based on 53 salaries.